W. Gregory Wims

 William Gregory Wims (born September 2, 1949) is an American politician, businessman, and community volunteer who is currently a member of the Maryland House of Delegates from District 39.

 Early life and education

 Wims was born in Bethesda, Maryland on September 2, 1949, to mother Rachel Stewart Wims and father Earl Alexandir Wims, a laborer.
 He was raised in Stewart Town, a historically Black community near Montgomery Village, Maryland, in a home purchased by his ancestors after slavery.
-Wims is a seven-generation ancestor of enslaved people; his great-great grandfather worked as a freedman in Stewart Town, and his great-grandfather Richard Stewart one of several founders of the town.
+Wims is a seven-generation ancestor of enslaved people; his great-great-grandfather worked as a freedman in Stewart Town, and his great-grandfather Richard Stewart was one of several founders of the town.
 Many of his relatives grew up near Clarksburg High School, which is situated on Wims Road, and Wilson Wims Elementary School is named after one of his relatives.

 Wims graduated from Gaithersburg High School in 1968, and later attended Montgomery College until 1970, when he transferred to Howard University.
 He later earned a B.S. degree in political science from the University of Maryland, College Park.